4GeeksAcademy/master-javascript-programming-exercises/exercises/115-filterEvenElements/README.md

 ## 📝 Instructions:

 1. Write a function called `filterEvenElements`.
 Given an array of numbers, `filterEvenElements` returns an array containing only the even numbers of the given array.

+## Example:

 ```Js
 var output = filterEvenElements([2, 3, 4, 5, 6]);